-To protect the health of our visitors and the Baltimore community, we are adhering strictly to City and State guidelines as well as taking additional precautions.
-Before your visit, become familiar with our new policies below (in addition to our existing guidelines).
+To protect the health of our visitors and the Baltimore community, we are carefully limiting the number of guests in the building at all times.
+Reservations are required to visit the galleries.
+Before your visit, become familiar with our additional policies below (in addition to our existing guidelines).
 We want every visitor to have a safe and enjoyable experience.

 - If your plans change: If, for any reason, you are unable to reserve a pass online or your plans have changed and you will be unable to visit as scheduled, please call 443-573-1701 or email email@example.com so that we might offer your spot to another visitor.